 Apply for benefits online:

-- Applicants will need to provide a copy of their “Certificate of Eligibility” from the Department of Veterans Affairs to their VA Certifying Official listed below when arranging tuition payments.
+For all VA educational and training benefits, applicants will need to provide a copy of their “Certificate of Eligibility” from the Department of Veterans Affairs to their VA Certifying Official listed below when arranging tuition payments.

 VA Education Programs

-Additional information on the VA education and training benefits through the GI Bill® is available on the VA Education and Training website.
+Additional information on the VA education and training benefits through the GI Bill is available on the VA Education and Training website.
 The GI Bill Comparison Tool can assist you in learning about the benefit programs and comparing benefits by school.
 Applicants can apply for educational benefits online.